CantoLang/canto/docs/canto in a nutshell.md

     Hello, world.
 Hello, moon.
 Hello, moon.
 Hello, moon.
 ```

 Like ```global```, the ```static``` modifier makes the cached value available in all scopes.
-In addition, ```static``` makes a definition immutable; Bento constructs the definition just once, and attempts to cache a different value for the definition via dynamic instantiation are ignored.
+In addition, ```static``` makes a definition immutable; Canto constructs the definition just once, and attempts to cache a different value for the definition via dynamic instantiation are ignored.

 ##12 Advanced State Management

 ###12.1 Object Caching

-The default caching behavior in Bento is sufficient for many tasks, but for some purposes it's too limiting.
+The default caching behavior in Canto is sufficient for many tasks, but for some purposes it's too limiting.
 A prime example of this occurs when programming in an object-oriented style.
 In object-oriented programming, an object often encapsulates a number of properties.
-This is naturally expressed in Bento through child definitions -- the parent definition represents the object, and the child definitions represent the properties.
+This is naturally expressed in Canto through child definitions -- the parent definition represents the object, and the child definitions represent the properties.
 For example:
 ```
-    greeting(nm, msg) [=
+    greeting(nm, msg) {
         message = msg
         name = nm